LazataknesSoftware/Centercolor/README.md

 # What is it?
 **Centercolor** is a program written in HTML, CSS and JS.
-It allows to find main color of image from disk or network *(how is done that, see below)*.
+It allows to find main color of image from disk or network (planned to remove).
 Useful for legend makers.

 # Features
 ⭐ Works fully in browser - no interpreters required